Womyn's land: Radical feminism

 Radical feminism advocates for the elimination of female oppression through social and political transformation of patriarchal society.
 The idea of female oppression rather than discrimination on the basis of sex came in part due to Simone De Beauvoir's work The Second Sex.
 It was the belief of radical feminists that the study of the oppression could aid in its dismantling.

 Radical feminism grew out of other radical movements during the 1960s such as the Anti-War Movement.
 Women who took part in these radical movements felt under-represented in comparison to the men, which contributed to the formation of second-wave feminism and radical feminism.

-Radical feminist ideology is different from mainstream or liberal feminism because it believes that women's liberation can only be achieved through the re-ordering of patriarchal society, while mainstream/liberal feminism seeks equality within the current system in place.
+Radical feminist ideology is different from mainstream or liberal feminism because it believes that women's liberation can only be achieved through the re-ordering of patriarchal society, while mainstream/liberal feminism seeks equality within the existing system.
 Radical feminism also focuses on sex as the root of female oppression, as opposed to social class and/or race.
-Notable radical feminist groups and organisations include Cell 16, Redstockings, The Radical Feminists #28 and The Furies Collective.
+Radical feminist groups and organisations include Cell 16, Redstockings, The Radical Feminists #28 and The Furies Collective.